IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 >  These strategies should be based on the **systematic identification of policies, programmes and activities** relevant to the situation and context within the State, as derived from the **normative content of article 3** of the Covenant and spelled out in relation to the levels and nature of States parties’ obligations referred to in paragraphs 16 to 21 above.
 The strategies should give particular attention to the **elimination of discrimination** in the enjoyment of economic, social and cultural rights.
 ICESCR GC 16 - p33

 > 34. States parties should periodically **review existing legislation, policies, strategies and programmes** in relation to economic, social and cultural rights, and adopt any necessary changes to ensure that they are consonant with their obligations under article 3 of the Covenant.
 ICESCR GC 16 - p34

+> National policies and strategies should identify appropriate indicators and benchmarks on the right to equal enjoyment by men and women of economic, social and cultural rights in order to effectively monitor the implementation by the State party of its obligations under the Covenant in this regard.
+Disaggregated statistics, provided within specific time frames, are necessary to measure the progressive realization of economic, social and cultural rights by men and women, where appropriate.
+ICESCR GC 16 - p39

+> ...
+Failure to adopt, implement and **monitor** effects of laws, policies and programmes to eliminate de jure  and de facto discrimination with respect to each of the rights enumerated in articles 6 to 15 of the Covenant constitutes a violation of those rights.
+ICESCR GC 16 - p41

 See guidelines for reporting on CCPR regarding requirement to report on article 3